-1 Goal Name Street Repaving/Reconstruction Goal Description The City will use CDBG funds to leverage general funds for the repaving/reconstruction of a portion of 3 rd Street.
-2 Goal Name Youth Service Goal Description The City will fund Communities in Schools Bay Area to provide counselors in three schools who will assist at risk youth and their families.
+1 Goal Name Drainage improvements Goal Description The City will use CDBG funds to leverage general CIP funds for mitigating flooding in a portion of the Main St/Park Ave CDBG Target Area by improving the drainage along N. Wisconsin Avenue.
+2 Goal Name Youth Service Goal Description The City will fund Communities in Schools Bay Area to provide counselors in four schools who will assist at risk children and youth and their families.
 This program addresses risky behaviors, drop-out risks, and social service needs.
-3 Goal Name Youth Service Goal Description The City will fund Clear Creek ISD to provide a contract counselor in an elementary school who will assist at risk youth and their families.
-This program addresses risky behaviors, drop-out risks, and social service needs.
-4 Goal Name Subsistence Payments Goal Description The City will fund Interfaith Caring Ministries to provide emergency rent and/or utility payments on a one-time basis to families at risk of eviction or unsafe living conditions due to lack of water or power.
-5 5 Goal Name Food Pantry Goal Description The City will fund Interfaith Caring Ministries to manage the food pantry that provides food to low-income families in need.
-They also deliver the food on a monthly basis to home-bound seniors and disabled.
+3 Goal Name Subsistence Payments Goal Description The City will fund Interfaith Caring Ministries to provide emergency rent and/or utility payments for up to 3 consecutive months to families at risk of eviction or unsafe living conditions due to lack of water or power.
+4 Goal Name Food Pantry Goal Description The City will fund Interfaith Caring Ministries to manage the food pantry that provides food to low-income families in need.